erikvargas1/CCNA-Notes/README.md

 ------
 ## Day 6- Ethernet LAN Switching (part 2)
-**What is ARP?** ARP is used to discover the Layer 2 address (MAC address) of a known Layer 3 address (IP address).
+**What is ARP?**

-> ARP is used to learn the MAC address of a device, for which you already know the IP address
+ARP is used to discover the Layer 2 address (MAC address) of a known Layer 3 address (IP address).
+In other words, ARP is used to learn the MAC address of a device, for which you already know the IP address

 **The ARP process consists of two messages:** ARP Request, ARP Reply

 ARP Request is sent as a broadcast ethernet frame.
 Broadcast means it is sent to all hosts on the network.
 Because the Layer 2 address of a destination host is unknown, it broadcasts the request and waits for a reply from the correct device.

 ARP Reply is unicast.
 Sent only to one host (the host that sent the ARP request).